Buddleja forrestii and

 Peter Brownless - Royal Botanic Gardens, Edinburgh

-Andrew Bullock - The Lavender Garden
+Andrew Bullock - The Lavender Garden (now closed)

 Nick Lock- Nick Lock Plants